Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 * **generateListBlock** - A boolean specifying whether a generic list block should be generated or not.
 Default value is `true`.
 * **generateModerationBlock** - A boolean specifying whether a moderation block should be generated or not.
 Requires at least one entity with a workflow including approval.
 Default value is `true`.
 * **generateListContentType** - A boolean specifying whether a content type for collection lists should be generated or not.
 Default value is `true`.
 * **generateDetailContentType** - A boolean specifying whether a content type for single objects should be generated or not.
-Requires user controller containing a display action.
+Requires at least one entity containing a display action.
 Default value is `true`.
 * **generateNewsletterPlugin** - A boolean specifying whether a Newsletter plug-in should be generated or not.
 Default value is `true`.
 * **generateModerationPanel** - A boolean specifying whether a moderation panel should be generated or not.
 Requires at least one entity with a workflow including approval.
 Default value is `true`.
 * **generatePendingContentSupport** - A boolean specifying whether support for pending content should be generated or not.
 Requires at least one entity with a workflow including approval.
 Default value is `true`.
 * **generateExternalControllerAndFinder** - A boolean specifying whether a controller for external calls providing a generic finder component should be generated or not.
 Default value is `true`.
 * **generateScribitePlugins** - A boolean specifying whether support for several [Scribite editors](https://github.com/zikula-modules/Scribite/) should be generated or not.
 Requires external controller with finder component.
 Default value is `true`.
 * **generateTagSupport** - A boolean specifying whether tag support should be generated or not.
-Requires user or admin controller containing a display action.
+Requires at least one entity containing a display action.
 Default value is `true`.
 * **generateMultiHookNeedles** - A boolean specifying whether MultiHook needles should be generated or not.
 Default value is `true`.
 * **generateRssTemplates** - A boolean specifying whether RSS view templates should be generated or not.
 Default value is `true`.